 - Proactive interventions and fewer incidents

-That difference in revenue wasn’t from delivering more care — it came from recognizing and documenting the care already being provided.
+That difference in revenue wasn’t from delivering more care.
+It was from recognizing and documenting the care already being provided.

 Why this matters